 After making a zillion of these for our school (ha!)
-I've found a few steps that make it easy to create them in bulk...and to ensure they are long-lasting:
+I’ve found a few steps that make it easy to create them quickly, while ensuring they are long-lasting.

-* I'm actually pretty anti-laminating these days because of the plastic waste...BUT it does create a nice dry erase surface and my students use their markers to identify patterns and circle products.
+(I’m actually pretty anti-laminating these days because of the plastic waste.
+However, it does create a nice dry erase surface and my students use their markers to identify patterns and circle products)

 The smaller size of the charts makes it easy to store them in a variety of ways.
 For my math intervention students, I just keep the charts in a clear container so they are ready to grab each day.

 I’ve also seen some great ways to store them in the classrooms around our school:

 ready to try multiples charts?

 Would you like to try multiples charts with your students instead?
 I have these bright charts available right on site: